Our Recent Production

 The world premiere of Asylum in Georgia brought Southern Gothic comedy to Seattle.
 John C. Davenport's new play delighted audiences for ten performances in February, 2020 at West of Lenin theatre.
 Cindy Giese French directed a fine cast of nine.
 (This was one of the last productions of live theatre in Seattle before everything was shuttered by the Covid-19 pandemic.)

-Red Rover is producing Patrimony, Duane Kelly's new play about fathers and sons, next spring.
-It will run for eight performances, mid-March, at 18th & Union Arts Space in Seattle.
+Red Rover is producing Patrimony, Duane Kelly's new play about fathers and sons, in spring 2021.
+It will run for eight performances at 18th & Union Arts Space in Seattle.

 What Audiences Said about Red Rover's Third Production